opensearch-project/documentation-website/_install-and-configure/plugins.md

 ### Bundled plugins

-The following plugins are bundled with all OpenSearch distributions except for minimum distribution packages.
+The following plugins are bundled with all OpenSearch distributions except for the minimum distribution packages.

 | Plugin name | Repository | Earliest available version |
 | :--- | :--- | :--- |